Illy (rapper): 2016–2021: Two Degrees and The Space Between

 On 22 May 2020, Australian radio station Triple J premiered a new song by Illy titled "Parmas In June", created as part of a COVID-19 self-isolation musical challenge nicknamed Quarantune.

 The Space Between was released in 2021.

 2022–present: Return to Warner and Good Life

 In October 2022, Illy re-signed with Warner Music and released "Like You".
-This was followed in October 2023 by "Hopeless".
+This was followed in October 2023 by "Hopeless", and his seventh studio album, Good Life, in November 2024.